mattppal/blog/src/content/blog/data-ai-ratings.md

 While I synthesize some pedestrian takeaways from the conference (new tech, tools, methods 🥱), I thought I'd present you with what _actually_ matters: my trite opinions on the Moscone Center amenities.

 My take is that a good conference experience distances itself from that of an airport as much as possible.
-At airports, everyone is after your money, it's difficult to find good food, agents constantly look for credentials, there's quite a bit of aimless wandering, and the walls are lined with folks whose batteries are running low.
+At airports, everyone is after your money, it's difficult to find food, agents constantly look for credentials, there's quite a bit of aimless wandering, and the walls are lined with those whose batteries are running low.

-I'll leave it to attendees to score Databricks and the Moscone Center on that.
-Now for the individual components of the _2023 Data+AI Summit_ conference experience:
+I'll leave it to attendees to score Databricks and the Moscone Center in that regard.
+Now, for the individual components of the _2023 Data+AI Summit_ conference experience:

 ## ☕️ Coffee